 Sheriff talks new gun bill, jail improvements at Rotary Club of North Cobb

 Mar.
-4—Torn between his concern over rising crime and support for the Second Amendment, Cobb Sheriff Craig Owens said he "sees both sides of the token" when it comes to the "constitutional carry" bill making its way through the state legislature this year.
+4—KENNESAW — Torn between his concern over rising crime and support for the Second Amendment, Cobb Sheriff Craig Owens said he "sees both sides of the token" when it comes to the "constitutional carry" bill making its way through the state legislature this year.

 Supporters say the bill would help Georgians protect themselves against violent crimes, while opponents believe it would increase the likelihood of a gun getting into the wrong hands.